cristopher1/generator-express-simple-api-generator/README.md

   </a>
 </p>

-> Yeoman generator to create a simple base structure for api rest based in express framework.
+> Yeoman generator to create a simple base structure for api rest based on express framework.

 ### 🏠 [Homepage](https://github.com/cristopher1/generator-express-simple-api-generator)